elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_application.md

 with trying to display a single game from our list because it introduces some interesting concepts in Elm.

-What if we want to find the first game in our list, and then pass that to the `gamesListItem` function instead of using the hard-coded string we currently have there?
+What if we want to find the first game in our list and then pass that to the `gamesListItem` function instead of using the hard-coded string we currently have there?

 Our first step would be to use the `model` list and find the first item.
-To do that, we'd head to the Elm documentation for the `List` module, and try to find a function that would give us the results we're looking for.
+To do that, we'll go to the Elm documentation for the `List` module, and try to find a function that would give us the results we're looking for.
 Take a look at the [`List`](http://package.elm-lang.org/packages/elm-lang/core/latest/List) module documentation and find the `head` function.